Magic: The Gathering (1997 video game): Development

 The project to make Magic: The Gathering came during turbulent and troubled times at MicroProse, as it had recently lost a large amount of money pursuing unprofitable ventures (such as an arcade game business).
 A corresponding flight of personnel was happening as well.
 Sensing trouble with the Magic project, the famous and marquee Sid Meier was assigned to it.
 This game would be the last that Meier would ever work on with MicroProse, as he went on to found his own studio, Firaxis Games, shortly afterward.

+The game was single-player only upon release.
+MicroProse later released ManaLink, an upgrade enabling multiplayer, as both a free download and an included feature of the Duels of the Planeswalkers expansion pack.

 The game had several notable bugs, the most prominent being a miscoding for the card Verduran Enchantress enabling a player to obtain a free draw when casting specific other cards, such as Giant Growth.

 Reception

 In preparation for the game's launch, Spectrum HoloByte shipped 220,000 units to stores.
 Magic: The Gathering sold over 400,000 units by early 1999.

+James V. Trunzo previewed Magic: The Gathering in White Wolf Inphobia #53 (March, 1995) and stated that "Considering the impact that Magic: The Gathering has had on the tabletop game industry, I can only speculate on its impact on the electronic game industry.
+The prospect of modem play alone makes this game worthwhile."

+James V. Trunzo previewed Magic: The Gathering again in White Wolf Inphobia #57 (July, 1995) and stated that "Since my trip to Microprose, every other game on my computer is pale by comparison.
+I walk through the interactive demo that I now have at my disposal and then, Magic junky that I am, yearn for more.
+The most impressive feature about Magic: The Gathering for the computer really isn't anything that I've viewed or played.
+It's the game's potential for evolution.
+The multiplayer, on-line aspects of this product promise to make a dramatic impact on computer gaming as a whole.
+Its versatility and variety combines the best of the card game with the power of the computer."

+Paul Pettengale reviewed Magic: The Gathering CD-Rom for Arcane magazine, rating it an 8 out of 10 overall, and stated that "Magic: The Gathering on CD-ROM is a joy to play.
+The PC is a worthy opponent, through there are difficulty levels to suit all players, from the beginner to the expert.
+What makes the game really special is the Shandalar adventure game which gives you an excuse to keep on playing.
+The only downside is that the number of cards used in the game is very limited compared with the number of cards there are out there in the real world."